 So when is an advertising model appropriate?

 - When generating traffic is the main purpose of your web service.
 Such sites include all flavors of traditional content sites, social networks, user-generated content sites and the like.
+With this, you need a logo to stand out.
+Consider hiring a logo maker for your business before doing your ads.

 - When your service has the ability to deliver targeted advertising.
 Targeting advertising at user activity, search criteria and the like, greatly increase the relevancy of ads and thus conversion rates.
 A little-known company has made targeted advertising its main business to devastating effect.